wballard/VariableSky/api.markdown

 ### abort()
 Abort the processing of hooks, raising an error, and blocking the operation from modifying server state.

+All parameters are options, if you just call `abort()` it will fire a generic error message.
+That way you won't be able to track down where you aborted.
+Use an error message.

 |Parameter|Notes|
 |---------|-----|